 In the second step of an FDA the groups identified in the first step are used to run a linear discriminant analysis.
 Linear discriminant analysis focuses on the among groups, while the variance within each group.

 The first axis that LDA creates (environmental predictor 1) accounts for the most variation between the groups.
 The second axis (environmental predictor 2) accounts for the second most variation between the groups.
 This continues until every predictor is ranked.
 For simplicity reason only a 2-dimensional graph with 2 predictors (axis) is displayed at one time.

-- Works well with a large number of predictor variables
+- Works well with predictor variables

 - Automatically detects interactions between variables